yudiKahn/textConverter/README.md

-# textConverter
+# TextConverter
-this project is divided to 5.
+This project is divided into 5.
- - __class library__: a class library project that have all the code to parse string to xml, json, yml and c# classes
+ - __TextConverterNuGet__: a class library project that have all the code to convert string to xml, json, yml and c# classes
- - __performance compare__: a class library project that compare functions performance (to test my code vs newtonsoft ext.)
+ - __performance compare__: a class library project that compare functions performance (to test my code vs newtonsoft soft.)
- - __tester__: a console app that test the code in class libraries
+ - __consoleTester__: a console app that test the code in class libraries
  - __text convertor__: .net core 6 mvc web application that uses the class library
  - __utest__: unit test